Florida Atlantic vs. UTEP NCAA Football Odds, Plays and Insights | October 30, 2021

 UTEP Stats and Trends

-- This year, the Miners are winless ATS when entering a game as an underdog of 11 points or more.
+- This year, the Miners are winless against the spread when entering a game as an underdog of 11 points or more.

-- UTEP's games this season have gone over the total in two out of six opportunities (33.3%).

-- When UTEP piles up more than 372.6 yards, the team is 3-0 against the spread and 4-0 overall.
+- UTEP is 3-0 against the spread and 4-0 overall when the team amasses over 372.6 yards.

-- The Miners have turned the ball over 15 times this season, four more turnovers than the Owls have forced (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.